maxmahlke/rocks/docs/ssodnet.rst

 Updating the cached asteroid data
 ---------------------------------

-After some weeks / months, the data in the cached ``ssoCard``s may be outdated.
-The ``$ rocks status`` command echos the number of locally cached ``ssoCard``s and checks their version against the current SsODNet global ssoCard version.
+After some weeks / months, the data in the cached ssoCards may be outdated.
+The ``$ rocks status`` command echos the number of locally cached ssoCards  and checks their version against the current SsODNet global ssoCard version.
 If any ssoCard is out-of-date, ``rocks`` offers to retrieve the latest versions of these cards.

 .. code-block:: bash

    $ rocks status

-You can delete all cached ``ssoCard``s by running
+You can delete all cached ssoCards by running

 .. code-block:: bash